space-group-research/mpmc/docssrc/commands.rst

     :header: "ENSEMBLE","Description"
     :widths: 20,40

-    "npt", "Monte Carlo simulation in the isobaric-isothermal ensemble" "nve", "Monte Carlo simulation in the micro-canonical ensemble" "nvt", "Monte Carlo simulation in the canonical ensemble" "uvt", "Monte Carlo simulation in the grand canonical ensemble" "surf", "Potential energy surface scan for some specified orientation" "surf_fit", "Perform surface fitting via simulated annealing over parameter space" "total_energy", "Calculate the single-point energy for a given system" "replay", "Recalculate observables over a set of configurations read from an input trajectory"
+    "npt", "Monte Carlo simulation in the isobaric-isothermal ensemble."
+    "nve", "Monte Carlo simulation in the micro-canonical ensemble."
+    "nvt", "Monte Carlo simulation in the canonical ensemble."
+    "uvt", "Monte Carlo simulation in the grand canonical ensemble."
+    "surf", "Potential energy surface scan for some specified orientation."
+    "surf_fit", "Perform surface fitting via simulated annealing over parameter space."
+    "total_energy", "Calculate the single-point energy for a given system."
+    "replay", "Recalculate observables over a set of configurations read from an input trajectory."

 NVE Options
 -----------